qili144/SSDNet/README.md

 Official repository for the paper:

-**SSDNet: A Spatial–Spectral Dual-Path Network for Multispectral Crop Semantic Segmentation**
+**SSDNet: A Spatial–Spectral Dual-Path Network for Sentinel-2 Crop Semantic Segmentation**

 ## Status
 This repository is currently under construction.